Living in Algarve: The Ultimate Lifestyle Destination

 • Contrato Promessa de Compra e Venda (CPCV): The buying contract or property deed that outlines the terms and conditions and final price of the property purchase.

-• Energy Certificate: This document provides information about the property’s energy efficiency and must be presented to you by the seller.
+• Energy Certificate: The seller must present this document to you, which provides information about the property’s energy efficiency.

 • Imposto de Selo: The stamp duty payment is a tax required by the Tax Authority for property transactions.